Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 	"pagefeed": [
 		{
 			"name": "Page Url",
+			"feedAttributeType": "Url",
 			"isPartOfKey": true
 		},
 		{
-			"name": "Custom Label"
+			"name": "Custom Label",
+			"feedAttributeType": "StringList"
 		}
 	]
 }
 ```

 > [!NOTE]
-> In the comma separated bulk file you'll need to surround the list of attributes, each attribute key, and each attribute value with an extra set of double quotes e.g., the above JSON string would be written as *"{""pagefeed"":[{""name"":""Page Url"",""isPartOfKey"":true},{""name"":""Custom Label""}]}"*.
+> In the comma separated bulk file you'll need to surround the list of attributes, each attribute key, and each attribute value with an extra set of double quotes e.g., the above JSON string would be written as *"{""pagefeed"":[{""name"":""Page Url"",""feedAttributeType"":""Url"",""isPartOfKey"":true},{""name"":""Custom Label"",""feedAttributeType"":""StringList""}]}"*.

 Here's an example Bulk download where you'll also get read-only attributes for the page feed e.g., `id`: